"The guy who owned this old tobacco warehouse here in Viroqua, he just gave me the building. Just gave it to me."

 Bringing it back to the bookstore and the history of this place, it used to be a tobacco warehouse 100 years ago.
 So, literally whenever anybody who grew up around here at that time comes in, they immediately start telling tobaccos stories.
 Because it was their life.
 Everybody grew because it was such an important cash crop.
 It's a real overlooked part of the history, but it's such a deep part of the community.
 Now the bookstore is this place where those people can come in, look around and reminisce.
 They bring their mother in, or their kids, and just tell those stories.
 Even if it's just, ‘I used to bring tobacco to that door every year.’
 The stories...I love just listening.”

 I think there's a sense of pride.
-Now people bring whoever to comes to visit them.
+Now people bring whoever to come visit them.
 Whether it's their parents, or grandparents, or sons and daughters, they always bring them here.
-Like: ‘How cool is this?
+Like, ‘How cool is this?
 Do you have something like this in your town?’
 And they're like, ‘No. I live in Chicago, and there's nothing like this.’

 That's a really nice feeling for the community, I think."